 - Design and formatting elements

 - The consistency and timing of your emails

 - The quality of your email list (i.e. if it has been verified or not)

 You probably have sufficient information on the first four.
 That is why, for the purpose of this article, we will focus on the last (nevertheless very important) item on the list above.

 Often people underestimate the need of email verification, and we will show you exactly how it helps boost your email marketing campaign’s ROI.

 Let’s get into the specifics now, shall we?

-What is email marketing campaign ROI?
+What is an email marketing campaign ROI?

 Return on Investment (ROI) is a measure used to evaluate the efficiency and profitability of any given investment.
-Thus, for email marketing, ideally you want to know that to understand how well your efforts are doing.
+Thus, for email marketing, ideally, you want to know that to understand how well your efforts are doing.

 As a marketer, every email marketing campaign should produce a healthy return.
 The basic formula to calculate ROI is the following: